-- 19.(1) If the First Nation is collecting local revenues, the Council must appoint a person as Tax Administrator of the First Nation and may set the terms and conditions of that appointment. - (2) Reporting to the Director of Finance, the Tax Administrator is responsible for performing the Tax Administrator's duties or functions under the First Nation's local revenue laws, the Act and this Law. - (3) In addition to any duties or functions under the First Nation's local revenue laws and the Act, the Tax Administrator is responsible for the following: - (a) to manage local revenues and the local revenue account on a day-to-day basis; - (b) to recommend to the Director of Finance the draft and amended budgets for the component of the budget respecting local revenues; - (c) to recommend to the Director of Finance the local revenues components of the multi-year financial plan; - (d) on request, to provide advice to the Chief Administrative Officer, Director of Finance, Finance and Audit Committee and the Council respecting local revenues matters; - (e) to monitor compliance with the Act, the First Nation's local revenue laws and this Law in the administration of local revenues and the local revenue account; and - (f) to perform any other duties of the Tax Administrator under this Law. - (4) With the approval of the Chief Administrative Officer, the Tax Administrator may assign the performance of any of the duties or functions of the Tax Administrator to any officer, employee, contractor or agent of the First Nation, but this assignment does not relieve the Tax Administrator of the responsibility to ensure that these duties or functions are carried out properly.
+19.(1) If the Squiala First Nation is collecting local revenues, the Council must appoint a person as tax administrator of the Squiala First Nation and may set the terms and conditions of that appointment.

+(2) The tax administrator may hold another office or position within the Squiala First Nation.

+(3) Reporting to the director of finance, the tax administrator is responsible for performing the tax administrator's duties or functions under the Squiala First Nation's local revenue laws, the Act and this Law.

+(4) In addition to any duties or functions under the Squiala First Nation's local revenue laws and the Act, the tax administrator is responsible for the following:

+(a) to manage local revenues and the local revenue account on a day-to-day basis;

+(b) to recommend to the director of finance the draft and amended budgets for the component of the budget respecting local revenues;

+(c) to recommend to the director of finance the local revenues components of the multi-year financial plan;

+(d) on request, to provide advice to the chief administrative officer, director of finance, Finance and Audit Committee and the Council respecting local revenues matters;

+(e) to monitor compliance with the Act, the Squiala First Nation's local revenue laws and this Law in the administration of local revenues and the local revenue account; and

+(f) to perform any other duties of the tax administrator under this Law.

+(5) With the approval of the chief administrative officer, the tax administrator may assign the performance of any of the duties or functions of the tax administrator to any officer, employee, contractor or agent of the Squiala First Nation, but this assignment does not relieve the tax administrator of the responsibility to ensure that these duties or functions are carried out properly.